Big Sucker Creek

 Description and Background

 Big Sucker Creek is a perennial stream that originates from O’Neal Lake and flows into Lake Michigan.
+It is slightly over 3 miles long.
 The land surrounding Big Sucker Creek is owned by the State of Michigan.
 The land that the creek is located in is managed by the State of Michigan Department of Natural Resources (MDNR) and is completely within the boundaries of Wilderness State Park.
 The land cover is forested and forested wetland.
 The area in which the creek meanders is remote and is only exposed to minimal disturbance by human land use activities.
 The creek is used by recreational fisherman and the land is used by outdoor enthusiasts such as hikers, campers, snowmobilers, bikers and birdwatchers.

 There are currently two areas of creek that are monitored.
 The upstream site, BSC1, is directly downstream of the headwaters of the creek below the dam at O’Neal Lake.
 In early fall of 2014, the dam failed leaving the lake to begin draining into Big Sucker Creek.
 The data summary tables will show if this draining caused change to the parameters measured and will be summarized in the narrative summary section.

 In 2011, BSC1B was added to the monitoring design.
 BSC1B is the downstream site and is located at the mouth of Big Sucker Creek.
 This site is in a remote area and requires more than a mile hike with large equipment on rugged terrain.
 Therefore, WQPP staff will strive to complete sampling but will not sample without two staff present to address safety concerns.